Do you ever wonder what happens at a magazine photo shoot? Well, I was filled with anxiety over this very thing yesterday.

 They loved Abi and Charlie.
-Charlie was very shy, but finally took to them.
+Charlie was very shy but finally took to them.

-Well, since the editor would not like that, all the coffee things had to go and they put other things there instead.
-I don’t know what.
-The editor might nix the whole room or feature over that, who knows?
+Well, since the editor would not like the changes, all the coffee things had to go and they moved other things in there instead.
+The editor might nix the whole room or feature over that one thing.

-My poor plants were put into solitary during the shoot.
-Kind of felt sorry for them.
-My yellow bromeliad has such a beautiful bloom!
+My poor plants were put into solitary confinement during the photo shoot.
+And my yellow bromeliad had such a beautiful bloom!

 (Poor Abi.
 “Mom, make all the flashing lights go away.”)